Procedures for the Registration of Crop Varieties in Canada

 Upon registration, the applicant automatically becomes the registrant, unless otherwise specified in the application.
 For restricted registrations, the registrant must ensure that the terms and conditions of the restrictions are met.
 As such, the registrant need not be the breeder or owner of the variety.

-Basic Registration Requirements FOR ALL APPLICATIONS for Variety Registration: (i.e. for crop kinds in Parts I, II and III of Schedule III)
+Basic registration requirements (for all applications) for variety registration: (for example for crop kinds in Parts I, II and III of Schedule III)

 A complete application package, which must be supplied and signed by the applicant, contains the following information: